AJResearchGroup/plinkr/README.md

 run_plink("--help", plink_version = "1.7")
 ```

-Use `get_plink_versions()` to see which versions are supported.

-Of course, you can also call PLINK to detect genetic associations:
+Of course, you can also call PLINK to detect genetic associations :-) :

 ```
 # Use the PLINK v1.9 example files